Bobcares

 But to use VNC, it is important to have an idea about the ports to use.
 So, let’s have a look at it.

 The default ports that VNC uses is 5900.
 But for the web interface, it uses 5800.
-In addition, we can also use multiple ports starting from 5900+N.
+In addition, we can also use multiple ports starting from 5900+N. Now let’s check out how to open these ports on various platforms.

-Open VNC ports in Linux
+Steps to Open VNC Ports in Linux

 Usually, our Support Engineers do this by forwarding the port in the router or by adding firewall rules.

-So, to access VNC over Internet we open the ports in the router.
+Port forwarding in the router: So, to access VNC over Internet we open the ports in the router.
 Here are the steps we follow:

 1. Initially, we access the router’s web interface.